Q. My child has special needs, how do I arrange transportation for them?

 Busing may be available from two different locations.
-Please note, it is the responsibility of the parents/guardians to determine if their child is capable of remembering the alternate scheduling as we are unable to track this type of information.
-Please contact Student Transportation directly at email@example.com or 780-417-8151 for more information.
+Please note, there will be a per student fee to access an additional bus to/from an alternate address (fee not eligible for family rate discount).
+It is the responsibility of the parents/guardians to determine if their child is capable of remembering the alternate scheduling as we are unable to track this type of information.
+Please contact Student Transportation directly at firstname.lastname@example.org or 780-417-8151 for more information.

 Q. What happens at the transfer sites?

 School buses arrive at a scheduled time and park in a designated stall.
 Students disembark and proceed to their next assigned bus.
 Transfer sites have Safety Monitors, wearing reflective vests and equipped with 2-way radios that allow them to communicate with bus drivers and Student Transportation.
 These Safety Monitors are hired to assist in the transfer of students.
 All bus route numbers are clearly displayed at the front, side and back of the bus.
 If your child is unsure of where their bus is located, the Safety Monitors or Bus Operators are available for assistance.

 For your child’s safety, we do not allow children to be picked up from the transfer site as we cannot validate guardianship of your child.

 For further information on what happens at the transfer sites, drone videos of the site procedures can be seen here.